portainer/portainer-docs/docs/v2.0-be/troubleshooting/troubleshooting.md

 Please also check you have pulled from the latest repo url.

+## I signed up for a licence to BE but can't enter it in to CE, why not?

+Because of the difference in versions and features we don't provide the facility for a Business licence to be entered into CE.

+You will need to switch images from CE to BE.
+Once done you'll be able to enter the trial licence provide and get all the functionality of BE.

+The steps to install BE are at documentation.portainer.io

+You should experience no data loss in switching the images over.

 ## Users have access to an endpoint, but they cannot see anything.

 By default all resources inside an endpoint are assigned to administrator only for security reasons.
 To give non-admin users access you can use the access control widget within each resource to assign users ownership, or you can make the resource public to give all users access.